Furloughed federal workers offered 90-day, interest-free loans by Washington Federal

 - Most Googled tech questions state-by-state

-Brent Beardall, Washington Federal Savings Bank president and CEO, says the program is meant share some of the bank’s recent good fortune, including hot regional growth and the effects of last year’s federal tax cut.
+Brent Beardall, Washington Federal president and CEO, says the program is meant share some of the bank’s recent good fortune, including hot regional growth and the effects of last year’s federal tax cut.

 “We are the beneficiaries of one of the strongest, most robust economies in the United States of America,” said Beardall in an interview, pointing to “record” quarterly earnings of $52,942,000 and extensive share buybacks.
 “Why not take this opportunity to give a little back?”